Differential Operators and Unifying Relations for 1-loop Feynman Integrands from Berends-Giele Currents: Loops in Minkowski spacetime

-Here the term with a backslash are equivalent to one of the temrs left.
-And the operation $P=[QRS]$ is simply the sum of all deconcatenation plus the cyclic permutation, i.e. we do not need to strip any term.
+The term with a backslash is redundant and can be expressed as one of the terms that remain.
+Additionally, when applying the operation $P=[QRS]$, we sum over all possible deconcatenations and add the cyclic permutation, which means we don't need to exclude any terms.

+So far, we have only considered the contributions from the gluon sector.
+However, at the one-loop level, the ghost contributions cannot be ignored.
+It is worth mentioning that the ghost sewing procedure is quite similar to that of gluons.
+In the following discussion, we present the main results.

+Let us begin by writing down the BG currents for the ghost fields, which can be approached using a multi-particle ansatz similar to the gluons.
+The ghost fields BG currents can be expressed as follows: